latextemplates/scientific-thesis-template/README.md

 ### Usage at overleaf

-1. create new overleaf projct
+1. create new overleaf project
 2. clone the overleaf project using git
 3. copy the files to that directory.
 Follow the steps at "Download" above
 4. delete `.latexmkrc`